zizo-ro/Docker/_en/M-01/what_is_docker.md

 # What Are Containers and Why Should I Use Them?

 This first chapter will introduce you to the world of containers and their orchestration.
-This book starts from the very beginning, in that it assumes that you have no prior knowledge of containers, and will give you a very practical introduction to the topic.
+We will starts from the very beginning, in that it assumes that you have no prior knowledge of containers, and will give you a very practical introduction to the topic.

-In this chapter, we will focus on the software supply chain and the friction within it.
+In this part, we will focus on the software supply chain and the friction within it.
 Then, we'll present containers, which are used to reduce this friction and add enterprise-grade security on top of it.
 We'll also look into how containers and the ecosystem around them are assembled.
 We'll specifically point out the distinction between the upstream **Open Source Software (OSS)** components, united under the code name [Moby](https://mobyproject.org/), that form the building blocks of the downstream products of Docker and other vendors.

 **Docker**, a subset of the Moby project, is a software framework for building, running, and managing containers on servers and the cloud.
 The term "docker" may refer to either the tools (the commands and a daemon) or to the Dockerfile file format.